Women's experience of induction of labour

 A recent study has focused on women's experience of another specific type of intervention, that of medical induction of labour.
 Using the 2010 National Maternity Survey data a mixed methods study was carried out.

 Women's experience of induction of labour was compared with that of women who had spontaneous labour by quantitative analysis of responses to structured survey questions focusing on satisfaction with care, mode of delivery, experience of induction of labour.
 Open text responses relating to induction were analysed thematically.

 - Nulliparous women, those with long-term health problems, or specific pregnancy-related problems were significantly more likely to be induced.

-Women who were induced were generally less satisfied with their care and significantly less likely to have a normal delivery.
+- Women who were induced were generally less satisfied with their care and significantly less likely to have a normal delivery.

-The main themes arising from the qualitative analysis concerned delay, staff shortages, feelings of neglect, pain and anxiety in relation to getting the induction started and once it was underway.
+- The main themes arising from the qualitative analysis concerned delay, staff shortages, feelings of neglect, pain and anxiety in relation to getting the induction started and once it was underway.